 Please prepare your application as follows:

-- Please fill out and print the visa application form and bring a copy of it when applying at the Embassy.
+- Please fill out and print the visa application form for national visa category D and bring a copy of it when applying at the Embassy.

-Please compile the documents you need to submit with your application.
+Please compile the documents you need to submit with your application by consulting the below checklists.
 If documents or supporting documents are missing, your application may be rejected.
-Checklists for the following types of visa will shortly be available:
+The self-employment visa checklist will shortly be available:

 - Work visa checklist